 Mucopolysaccharidosis Type IIIA (Discovered in the New Zealand Huntaway)

-Mucopolysaccharidosis Type IIIA (MSP IIIA) is a disease of progressive incoordination, first in the hindlimbs and later progressing to all four legs.
+Mucopolysaccharidosis Type IIIA (MPS IIIA) is a disease of progressive incoordination, first in the hindlimbs and later progressing to all four legs.
 Leg movements become erratic when walking and affected dogs have difficulty balancing.

 Key Signs